 Buy a top-up pension from the LGPS

-When you take your LGPS benefits you may be able to use some or all of your AVC plan to buy extra pension from the LGPS.
+When you take your LGPS benefits, you can use some or all of your AVC plan to buy a top-up pension from the LGPS.
+The amount of extra pension you buy with your AVC plan depends on your age and your state of health.
 The extra pension you buy will increase in line with the cost of living.

-If your AVC plan started before 1 April 2014 you can only buy extra pension with your AVC plan if you take immediate payment of your LGPS pension when you leave the scheme and you take your AVC plan at the same time.
-You will have the option of buying extra pension just for yourself, or you can choose to buy extra pension for both for yourself and your dependents (in the event of your death).

-If your AVC plan started on or after 1 April 2014 you can buy extra pension with your AVC plan as long as you take your AVC plan at the same time as you take your main LGPS benefits.
 Your dependents will automatically be provided with extra pension in the event of your death.

-The amount of extra pension you buy with your AVC plan depends on your age and your state of health.
 The pension income you receive is taxable; the rate of tax you pay will depend on the overall amount of income you receive from your LGPS pension and other sources in any particular tax year.

 Take some or all of your AVC plan as a single tax free lump sum